brownn11/ExoRV/README.md

 # ExoRV
 Plot RV data against an expected RV curve.

-Ideal for loading ExoFOP parameters based on a given TOI.
-User can also upload their own parameters.
+Ideal for checking ExoFOP data against MAROON-X RVs.
+User can also upload their own parameters and/or RV data points.